 The Hierarchy of Time Units

 Modern timekeeping is built on the second as the SI base unit, defined since 1967 by the oscillation frequency of cesium-133 atoms.
-From this atomic foundation, we build upward: 60 seconds form a minute, 60 minutes form an hour, 24 hours form a day, 7 days form a week, and roughly 30.44 days form an average month.
-A year averages 365.25 days when accounting for the leap year cycle.
-Each step in this hierarchy involves a different multiplier, which is why a simple conversion like seconds to weeks requires chaining multiple division steps or knowing the direct factor of 604,800.
+From this atomic foundation, the hierarchy builds upward: 60 seconds form a minute, 60 minutes form an hour, 24 hours form a day, 7 days form a week, and roughly 30.4375 days form an average month.
+A year averages 365.25 days when accounting for the four-year leap cycle.
+Each step in this hierarchy involves a different multiplier, which is why a conversion like seconds to weeks requires knowing the direct factor of 604,800 rather than a simple power of ten.
+The non-decimal nature of the system creates the most friction in spreadsheets and databases, where time is usually stored as a single number but displayed in the familiar hours-minutes-seconds format that humans expect to read.
+Understanding the exact factor between any two units is what this converter provides instantly, without requiring you to chain the arithmetic yourself.

 Decimal vs. Sexagesimal Time

 The sexagesimal (base-60) system used for hours, minutes, and seconds dates back to the Sumerians and Babylonians over four thousand years ago.
-They chose 60 because it is a highly composite number with twelve factors, making it easy to divide into halves, thirds, quarters, fifths, sixths, and many other fractions.
-However, this heritage creates friction in modern computing and accounting, where decimal arithmetic is standard.
-Decimal time notation solves this by expressing time as a single decimal number.
-For instance, 1 hour and 45 minutes becomes 1.75 hours, making it straightforward to multiply by hourly rates or add durations in a spreadsheet.
+They chose 60 because it is a highly composite number with twelve distinct factors, making it easy to divide time into halves, thirds, quarters, fifths, sixths, and many other fractions without remainders.
+However, this heritage creates friction in modern computing and accounting, where decimal arithmetic is the universal standard.
+Decimal time notation solves this by expressing time as a single decimal number: 1 hour and 45 minutes becomes 1.75 hours, making it straightforward to multiply by an hourly rate or add durations in a spreadsheet cell without worrying about carry operations.
+Payroll systems almost universally use decimal hours for exactly this reason, and GPS and engineering disciplines rely on decimal degrees for coordinates — a related convention built on the same logic of preferring a single floating-point value over a compound mixed-unit expression.

 Common Uses in Work and Life

-Payroll departments rely on decimal hours to calculate wages accurately.
-Project managers convert between days, weeks, and months to build realistic schedules and Gantt charts.
-Athletes and coaches convert race times between seconds and minutes to compare performances across different events.
-Scientists working with reaction kinetics or signal processing frequently convert between milliseconds, microseconds, and seconds.
-Even cooking benefits from quick time conversion when scaling recipes that specify times in different units.
+Payroll departments rely on decimal hours to calculate wages without rounding errors that accumulate over a pay period.
+Project managers convert between days, weeks, and months to build realistic schedules and set milestone dates in calendar tools.
+Athletes and coaches convert race times between seconds, minutes, and hours to compare performances across events with different standard reporting formats — a 5K time in minutes and seconds needs to become a decimal for pace calculations.
+Scientists working with reaction kinetics, signal processing, or network protocols regularly convert between milliseconds, microseconds, and nanoseconds.
+Even cooking benefits from quick time conversion when scaling recipes that specify fermentation or proofing times in hours but your timer only counts minutes.
+Having a single tool that handles every unit pair — without requiring you to remember which direction to multiply or which factor to use — removes a consistent source of small but genuinely frustrating errors across all of these everyday contexts.